All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 Once the installation process is finished, click “Activate”.

-To upload your theme to via FTP, you need to unzip and copy all the files from “the-newspaper” folder to wp-content/themes/the-newspaper directly on the server (use only lower case letters!).
+To upload your theme to via FTP, you need to unzip and copy all the files from “my-religion” folder to wp-content/themes/my-religion directly on the server (use only lower case letters!).

-After you did that, The Newspaper theme will be available for activation in WP admin panel: Appearance - Themes.
+After you did that, My Religion theme will be available for activation in WP admin panel: Appearance - Themes.
 Activate it by clicking “Activate”.